michalc/ParameterisedAI/README.md

 df = df.T.groupby(level=1).mean().T
 ```

-And then to plot them
+And then to plot them:

 ```python
 import plotly.express as px